 In 2022, Diosa participated and won Chicago’s only Spanish-language slam, Slam Diáspora, which sent her, in partnership with the Fiesta Literaria de la las Periferias (FLUP) to the continental tournament, Abya Yala: Copa América de Poetry Slam in Rio de Janeiro, Brazil.
 Prior to this experience, she also competed in the 2017 CABE Conference Spoken Word Competition, tying for first.
 Most recently, Diosa X became the RGVIPF’s first slam champion in 2023.

-This poet has facilitated poetry workshops in English, Spanish, and bilingually for the Sims Library/Los Angeles Public Library’s Adult Literacy Program; Tumblewords Project; Contracorriente: Cruce de poesía y transgresión, a binational women writers retreat in Ixtapa, Mexico; Ovitt Library in the city of Ontario; the Rio Grande Valley International Poetry Festival; and the La Raza Youth Empowerment Conference at LA Mission College.
+This poet has facilitated poetry workshops in English, Spanish, and bilingually for the Sims Library/Los Angeles Public Library’s Adult Literacy Program; Tumblewords Project; Contracorriente: Cruce de poesía y transgresión, a binational women writers retreat in Ixtapa, Mexico; Ovitt Library in the city of Ontario; the Rio Grande Valley International Poetry Festival; Circulo de poetas and writers Conference, the La Raza Youth Empowerment Conference at LA Mission College, Palabras del Pueblo, and several SoCal schools as a Poet-Teacher with California Poets in Schools.

 Diosa X has been published in both English and Spanish in the following: